emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 ---
 ```

-A `category`/collection _can_ be multiple words, and can require capitalization like a title, ex: `"Category One"` or `"Category Two"`.
-For a `category`/collection, the front matter should look like this:
+A `category` _can_ be multiple words, and can require capitalization like a title, ex: `"Category One"` or `"Category Two"`.
+For a `category`, the front matter should look like this:
 ```markdown
 ---
 layout: blog